ParNote-App/ParNote/README.md

 ---

 #### Project Status
-Pano is still under heavy development.
+ParNote is still under heavy development.
 There can be breaking changes but we're trying to keep them as minimum as possible.

 #### Prerequisites
 JDK 8+